 All current and historical data collected through the program are available to the public through the EPA’s .
 AirNow has published real-time domestic air quality data for over 20 years, providing U.S. personnel and citizens overseas with a familiar data and health messaging interface.

-In 2020, the Department released the ZephAir mobile application on iOS and Android.
-ZephAir, inspired by the Greek word “zephyros” for “the west wind,” brings air quality data to your fingertips by displaying U.S. Environmental Protection Agency air quality index information and health messaging for more than 70 overseas locations, with data from reference-grade monitors at U.S. embassies and consulates and other government partners.
+In 2020, the Department released the ZephAir mobile application on and ZephAir, inspired by the Greek word “zephyros” for “the west wind,” brings air quality data to your fingertips by displaying U.S. Environmental Protection Agency air quality index information and health messaging for more than 70 overseas locations, with data from reference-grade monitors at U.S. embassies and consulates and other government partners.
 The app features the ability to set preferred locations, receive push notifications when the air quality index changes, and view 24-hour and weekly data.
 The app was developed to meet requests from the field for easier access to science-based, standardized, reliable, and transparent air quality data and corresponding health recommendations.
 The Greening Diplomacy Initiative (GDI) in the Office of Management Strategy and Solutions (M/SS) led app development, with input from the Air Pollution Working Group and support from the Bureau of South and Central Asian Affairs (SCA).

 The program also provides a platform for showcasing U.S. environmental policy, technology, research, and data solutions.
 The air quality monitors are made in the United States to EPA specifications as delineated by the Clean Air Act.
 U.S. researchers and companies use DOSAir data to help fine-tune apps and devices.
 Overseas, local citizens have used AirNow’s RSS feed feature to make apps that further raise awareness about air pollution.
 Participating U.S. diplomatic posts often host capacity building workshops, hackathons, and other events to raise awareness about air pollution and share best practices in monitoring and mitigation technology in order to advance American interests.